 6.4.8 DRINKING FOUNTAIN WITH BOTTLE FILL STATION

-In new construction and major renovation projects, provide at least one drinking fountain with an integrated water bottle fill station located in a public area of the building.
+In new construction and major renovation projects, provide at least one drinking fountain with an integrated water bottle fill station on each floor.
+Station shall be located in a public area of the building.